Back to Research

 Recovery in default Minutes, on-exchange 90–2,500+ days Minutes to hours, market hours only Quarters Months

-This doesn’t make Bitcoin a substitute for mortgage collateral or for ABL.
-It makes Bitcoin a different shape of collateral: one where volatility is the dominant risk to underwrite, and the operational frictions that dominate every other category are largely absent.
-A 24/7 mark-to-market and minutes-to-cash recovery don’t eliminate risk — they relocate it from the workout desk to the underwriting desk, where it can be priced into LTV ratios and margin thresholds.
+Bitcoin is a different shape of collateral.
+The dominant risk is volatility; the operational frictions that dominate every other category are largely absent.
+A 24/7 mark-to-market and minutes-to-cash recovery move risk off the workout desk and onto the underwriting desk, where it gets priced into LTV ratios and margin thresholds.

 The Regulatory Frame

 The legal foundation for U.S. banks to engage with Bitcoin as collateral is established.
-OCC Interpretive Letter 1183, issued March 7, 2025, reaffirmed that national banks may custody digital assets and rescinded the prior supervisory non-objection requirement for crypto activities.8 IL 1184 (May 7, 2025) confirmed banks may provide custody and execution services on an agency basis.9 Subsequent letters in the same series — IL 1186 (November 2025) on network-fee holdings and platform testing, and IL 1188 (December 2025) on riskless principal transactions — addressed additional permissions.10 With those federal pathways in place, the operational questions — custody integration, accounting, examination readiness — sit with individual institutions to work through.
+OCC Interpretive Letter 1183, issued March 7, 2025, reaffirmed that national banks may custody digital assets and rescinded the prior supervisory non-objection requirement for crypto activities.8 IL 1184 (May 7, 2025) confirmed banks may provide custody and execution services on an agency basis.9 Subsequent letters in the same series, including IL 1186 (November 2025) on network-fee holdings and platform testing and IL 1188 (December 2025) on riskless principal transactions, addressed additional permissions.10 With those federal pathways in place, the operational questions of custody integration, accounting, and examination readiness sit with individual institutions to work through.

 What “Pristine” Means in Practice

-The practical question for a credit officer isn’t whether Bitcoin is “pristine” in some absolute sense.
-It’s whether, on the dimensions that drive workout costs and loss-given-default, Bitcoin’s profile is one a credit committee can underwrite.
-A live mark, automated margin calls, on-chain verifiability, and minutes-to-cash recovery aren’t speculative claims — they are operational properties that change what an LTV ratio actually means.
+Whether Bitcoin counts as “pristine” in some absolute sense matters less than whether its profile, on the dimensions that drive workout costs and loss-given-default, is one a credit committee can underwrite.
+A live mark, automated margin calls, on-chain verifiability, and minutes-to-cash recovery are observable operational properties.
+They change what an LTV ratio actually means.

-For institutions evaluating the collateral side of Bitcoin lending, infrastructure like Lana by Galoy operationalizes those properties: continuous LTV monitoring, configurable margin thresholds, custody-independent integration, and built-in accounting designed for examiner review.
-The collateral mechanics are the product.
+For institutions building the collateral side of Bitcoin lending, Lana by Galoy provides the underlying infrastructure: continuous LTV monitoring, configurable margin thresholds, custody-independent integration, and built-in accounting designed for examiner review.

 Sources